abg2025/COSC-465-Router-Simulation/README.md

 * Developed skills in meticulous error checking and problem-solving within a networked environment.

 ## Important Tips
-* We found it crucial to thoroughly understand each component of our simulation by reading through the existing codebase before beginning any development.
+* We found it crucial to thoroughly understand each component of our simulation by reading and understanding switchyard before beginning any development.
+(Even though we didn't use switchyard, our network object was loosely based on it)
 * Starting early and spacing out our work sessions helped us manage the complexity of the project more effectively.
 * Regular testing at each stage of development was key to identifying and resolving issues early.